 Group counseling—Participation in group sessions help show the person that they are not alone with their issues.
 This helps people learn new strategies for handling situations that might arise.

 Family counseling—Partners, spouses, and any other family members are included in this.
 It can help repair the damaged relationships that often occur between an addicted individual and those close to him.

 Art therapy—Art therapy is conducted by a professional art therapist and is used to improve cognitive and sensorimotor functions.
 It also improves self-esteem and self-awareness.

 Meditation—Mindful meditation helps the person mentally envision and tackle individual goals, ease social anxiety, and frees the person to fully consider decisions before making them.
 This practice brings a feeling of self-esteem and relaxation.

 Discussions about how a person’s drug use hurt others happen during and after rehab.
 For example, most rehab programs encourage participants to join a 12-step program.

 Managing Withdrawal At Crest View Recovery Center

 If someone in your life abuses prescription drugs, you can help them.
-In fact, talk with them about getting help from a quality drug rehab center.
-For more information about rehab programs, contact Crest View Recovery Center at 866.327.2505.
+Talk with them about getting help from a quality drug rehab center.
+For more information about rehab programs, contact Crest View Recovery Center today.